Indemos/Canvas/README.md

 }
 ```

-- **Area** is a viewport, an actual chart, each viewport can show several types of series, e.g. a mix of candles and lines.
-- **Series** is a single chart type to be displayed in the viewport, e.g. lines.
-- **Shape** is a data point of `dynamic` type, can accept different type of inputs, e.g. double or OHLC box.

-At this moment, `Canvas` supports only horizontal orientation, so the axis X is used as an index scale that picks data points from the source list and axis Y is a value scale that represents the actual value of each data point.
+By default, the axis X is used as an index that picks data points from the source list and axis Y is a value that represents the actual value of each data point on the vertical scale.

 # Preview